-a) The Risk Based Capital Adequacy and related disclosures are applicable for Dhaka Bank Limited which is the top corporate entity of the group which has 2 (two) subsidiaries-Dhaka Bank Securities Limited and Dhaka Bank Investment Limited.
+a) The Risk Based Capital Adequacy and related disclosures are applicable for Dhaka Bank Limited which is the top corporate entity of the group having 2 (two) subsidiaries-viz.
+1) Dhaka Bank Securities Limited and 2) Dhaka Bank Investment Limited.